Strategy-proof allocation with outside option: Applications

-Below we prove that when DOSM exists, though it may not be strategy-proof, doctor-optimal stability implies that it is truncation-invariant.
-Because Theorem \ref{thm2} actually holds for truncation-invariant mechanisms, if a stable and strategy-proof mechanism exists, it must coincide with DOSM.
+Lemma \ref{lemma:matching:truncation-invariance} proves that if DOSM exists, although it may not be strategy-proof, doctor-optimal stability implies that it must be truncation-invariant.
+Because Lemma \ref{thm2} holds for truncation-invariant mechanisms, if a stable and strategy-proof/truncation-invariant mechanism exists, it must coincide with DOSM.